Robert Janz

 Robert Janz (Belfast December 25, 1932 - New York City October 26, 2021), was a New York-based visual artist whose work often dealt with ephemeral phenomena.
-His work has been described as having a "nomadic aspect", exploring "change and transience" and the tempoary quality of life.
+His work has been described as having a "nomadic aspect", exploring "change and transience" and the temporary quality of life.

 Early life and education

+Janz was born to American parents in Belfast, Northern Ireland in 1932.
+Because his father worked in the diplomatic corps he traveled with his parents and sister to many locations around the world including Brazil, the Canary Islands, Panama and Israel.

-Janz was vorn in Belfast, North Ireland in 1932.
-He was educated at the Maryland Institute College of Art, where he graduated with a MFA degree.
+He began his studies at age 16 in literature at the University of Chicago, and was later educated at the Maryland Institute College of Art, where he graduated with a MFA degree.
 Janz taught in London, Berlin and Spain.

+An early mentor was the kinetic sculptor George Rickey, who employed him as an assistant.

 Work

 Janz cites the work of the 17th century Japanese Haiku poet, Basho, as an early influence for his visual art.
-In his 20's he was sent to prison for resisting being drafted into the military.
+In his 20's Janz was sent to prison for resisting being drafted into the military.
 While incarcerated, a prison occupational therapist who had studied in Japan taught him how to work in ceramics to produce stoneware bowls using ancient Japanese techniques.

+In the 1970s, Janz created several time-based works of process art, including Six Sticks; Unfolding Sculptures; Shadow Lines; Chalk Shadows; Changing Lines; and Drawing in Parts.
+His 1970s works were informal, nomadic and ephemeral, and often documented photographically.

+Later in his life, Janz focused on producing graffiti-type works in lower Manhattan.
+He would reconfigure paper advertisement posters, transforming them into images of birds, flowers, faces and landscapes; he also added painted imagery and wrote on billboards in the form of wordplay poetry.
+He also created a series of temporary graffiti works using only water brushed onto urban sidewalks and building facades.
+These works would evaporate, leaving only the photographs that documented the residue of the actions.